NutNut17/nut17-notes/content/minecraft/technotes/w901utilities.md

 {{< link-card
   title="Seeder"
-  description="A website to preview terrain" href="https://www.mcseeder.com/"
+  description="A website to preview terrain.
+Mcseedmap is more modern" href="https://www.mcseeder.com/"
 >}}